 Well… anyway, God knows best.
 So don’t question any crazy thing he does or he might damn you to hell forever.

 In another example of his infinite wisdom, omnipotence, love, and craziness, God also condoned incest for the first however-many years of human existence.
 I’m assuming that to be the case, or where did everybody come from?
 Unless he just made Adam and Eve first, and then, on the side, he fabbed up a bunch more people to populate the planet, which would actually make sense.
 Maybe too much sense, that’s why the idea isn’t expressed anywhere.
 He then outlawed incest and made it a punishable offense.
 Which is kind of par for the course for God.

-This type of behaviour seems to be fairly common: creating beings and then punishing them for being the way they were created.
+This type of behaviour seems to be fairly common: create beings and then punish them for being the way they were created.